jfceklosky/acsi2stm-alt-hardware/README.md

 # acsi2stm-alt-hardware
 Alternate PCB designs for the acsi2stm using a db-19 or and IDC-20 connector

-  - **db19**: contains the EasyEDA schematics and PCB layout for the DB19 board
+  - **db19**: contains the EasyEDA schematics, schematic pdf, and PCB layout for the DB19 board

-  - **idc20**: contains the EasyEDA schmeatics and PCB layout for the IDC20 board
+  - **idc20**: contains the EasyEDA schmeatics, schematic pdf, and PCB layout for the IDC20 board

   - **gerbers**: contains various standard generated PCB gerber files as zip files